 To properly cover this standard, students had to explain why they thought their rock should be sorted in the way they sorted it.
 They also had to ask their partner about why they chose to sort their rocks.
 This was not a quiet activity!
 But it was fun!
 Constructing arguments and stating evidence for why you sorted is a lot of words for… explain to us why you put that rock into that group.

 Let’s dedicate day three to this rock unit for Kindergarten.
 This day goes into more details that your standard Kinder would need to know, but I have found that providing teachers with too much is always better than giving you too little.
 Plus, if your classroom is like mine, you most likely have a few rock-obsessed learners who are craving to know more information about rocks.
 This section covers the types of rocks with real images, in case you don’t happen to have a rock collection you can refer to on hand.

 Next, this section also talks about the Rock Cycle itself.
 You can breeze over the basics or dive into more details… the choice is all yours.

 Digging into the Dirt

 Then, we can talk about soil.
 What is soil?
 What is in soil?
 Let’s investigate this stuff called dirt.
-We planned to dig in the dirt on several different locations around our school.
+We planned to dig in the dirt at several different locations around our school.
 Go figure these days ended up NOT being the best weather days.
 We still dig into this dirt and we saw some pretty awesome things.
 Geologist hats were on, of course!

 I couldn’t let this investigation just be about soil.
 We had to use this soil in other ways.
 So we used the soil we investigated to also be our sensory phonics trays.
-We places a small portion of dirt on each plate and also have each child a baby wipe.
+We place a small portion of dirt on each plate and also have each child a baby wipe.
 My thinking was… kids desire to play in the dirt so let’s learn in the dirt!